ahmedadamji/selection_criteria/README.md

 #### Evaluation

-To evaluate the map, the map must be saved as a pcd file and can be compared using the [CloudCompare](https://www.danielgm.net/cc/) Software.
+To evaluate the built map, it must be saved as a pcd file and can be compared using the [CloudCompare](https://www.danielgm.net/cc/) Software.

 Saving built map to pcd: